Do you have to be a member to submit a proposal to the annual meetings?

 What do I need to submit my session?

-To submit a session you will need the title of your session, length of the session (1.75 or 3.75 hours), estimated attendance, session abstract, keywords, names and role of all your participants.
+To submit a session you will need the title of your session, estimated attendance, session abstract, keywords, names and role of all your participants.
+All session submissions are restricted to 1 hour and 45 minutes or 105 minutes.

 Is there a limit to the length of my abstract?